owen-ross-cs/Port-Scanner/README.md

 ```

 #### Checksum Calculation
 TCP uses a checksum to ensure packet integrrity during transmission.
-To checksum is caslculated using both the TCP header and a pseudo header.
+To checksum is calculated using both the TCP header and a pseudo header.
+The pseudo header is only used for checksum calculation and it contains the fields:
+- Source IP address
+- Destination IP address
+- Protocol (TCP)
+- TCP length
+- Reserved bits

+The pseduo header and TCP header are combined to calculate the checksum.

 ```python
 # Converting all of the TCP header values into byte objects, in order to be sent to the destination